swiftlang/swift/docs/LibraryEvolution.rst

 subclasses may depend on.
 A publicly-subclassable class also may not change a convenience initializer into a designated initializer or vice versa.

-Similarly, new ``required`` initializers may not be added to a publicly-subclassable class, including marking an existing initializer ``required``; there is no way to guarantee their presence on existing subclasses.
-This also limits adding a conformance to a protocol with an initializer requirement if the corresponding initializer is not already ``required``.
+A new ``required`` initializer may be added to a class only if it is a convenience initializer; that initializer may only call existing ``required`` initializers.
+An existing initializer may not be marked ``required``.

 All of the modifications permitted for top-level functions are also permitted for class initializers.
 Convenience initializers may be marked ``@inlineable``,